iagopm/FurnitureMagicDice/README.md

 # FurnitureMagicDice
-# Public dice app that relies on SQLite in order to store them
+ Public dice app that relies on SQLite(using Room library) in order to persist the dices.
-# Min api 22
+ Min api 22